 In business today, many people seem to think that it’s all about selling.
-Although selling is indeed the ultimate goal for any business, it should not be your primary focus when it comes to building brand relationships.
-Companies that focus on building relationships tend to perform better and sell more over the long-term than those who artlessly try to push a sale.
+Although selling is indeed the ultimate goal for any business, it should not be your primary focus on building brand relationships.
+Companies that focus on building relationships tend to perform better and sell more over the long term than those who artlessly try to push a sale.

 Here are some reasons why your brand should invest energy in building relationships rather than mindlessly pursuing sales.

 Chet Holmes, a very successful salesman, has said that people are in buying mode about 3% of the time.
 Traditional business selling focuses on that 3%.
 And it works well.
 If people are ready to buy something, you want to sell to them.

 But what about the other 97% of the time?
 That’s for building brand relationships.
 That’s where marketing comes in.
 Marketing is more about alerting people to the fact that your business exists.
 It’s about then fostering that brand relationship, so they learn from you, are entertained by you, and when the time comes, buy from you.

 Companies have long created content as a way to build brand relationships.
 Paper newsletters and even company magazines were popular throughout the 1900s.
 People enjoy consuming content, and that includes content from brands.

 For example, today, some of the most popular content sources in the NFL world are the team websites and the NFL’s website.
 The NFL knows that they and the teams have the best access to players and content.
 So why not put it out and give the fans what they want?

 Today, creating content has never been easier.
 You can create video, audio, and text in quality and quantity never seen before in history.
 Now, it still takes resources, but the opportunity is there to reach a great number of potential customers.